2 Minutes Summary

 For every marketer, it is very necessary to study the demand pattern of its target market.

 Types of demand also help a marketer in demand forecasting of the product i.e. to estimate what total amount of sales will be done in a particular period when the product is brought into the market.
+Types of demand also called classification of demand.
+There are 8 types of demand or classification of demand.

 And how these various demands help the marketer to handle the challenges that come up during supply of the product, are discussed below.
+So let’s started a detailed guide on types of demand in economics.

 8 Types of demands in Marketing: